leroy-merlin-br/garden/CONTRIBUTING.md

 ## Message Scope

-Scope is what you're pretending to change, ex:
+The message scope refers to the part of the code you're intending to change, for instance:

 ```
 git commit -m 'feat(form): add new radio button component
 ```

+In the example above the changes are related to our `Form` component.

 ## Message Subject
-The subject contains succinct description of the change:
+The subject contains a brief description of the changes:

 - use the imperative, present tense: "change" not "changed" nor "changes"
 - no dot (.) at the end

 ## Message Body

 Just as in the subject, use the imperative, present tense: "change" not "changed" nor "changes".
-The body should include the motivation for the change and contrast this with previous behavior.
+The body should include the motivation for the changes and contrast this with previous behavior.

 ## Branches

 Always work inside a feature branch.
-Branch name should be based on our types, ex:
+Branch name should be based on our types, for example:

 ```
 git checkout -b feat/new-radio-component